Chewbaccalakis/random/README.md

 # random
-A repo for random small scripts/tools/things
+A repo for random small scripts/tools/things without any other place to live

 ### Dinopass
 ```